 H. Whereas, in consideration of the supply of the Stored Doses to PA and to replace the Stored Doses which are transferred and shipped to PA pursuant to this Agreement, Israel desires to assume PA’s rights under the PA-Pfizer Agreement to receive the Anticipated Doses and to have those Anticipated Doses shipped directly from Pfizer to Israel and PA desires to assign its rights under the PA-Pfizer Agreement to receive the Anticipated Doses and to arrange for the transfer and shipment of the Anticipated Doses directly from Pfizer to Israel;

-I. [Whereas, Pfizer has been provided a copy of this Agreement and has indicated its written consent to all terms set forth herein.]

 J. Whereas, the Parties desire to set forth additional terms and conditions with respect to the supply of the Stored Doses to PA and the transfer and shipment of the Anticipated Doses to Israel.

 NOW, THEREFORE, PA and Israel in consideration of the promises and mutual covenants set forth herein and for other good and valuable consideration, the receipt and adequacy of which is hereby acknowledged, agree as follows: